Nazbii/hw3_1123547/README.txt

 Backtrack to 2 and visit 3 (next neighbor of 0) → Output: 0, 2, 4, 3
 Backtrack to 0 and visit 1 (next neighbor of 0) → Final Output: 0, 2, 4, 3, 1

+Question: 4
+Given a weighted, undirected, and connected graph with V vertices and E edges, your task is to find the sum of the weights of the edges in the Minimum Spanning Tree (MST) of the graph.
+The graph is represented by an adjacency list, where each element adj[i] is a vector containing vector of integers.
+Each vector represents an edge, with the first integer denoting the endpoint of the edge and the second integer denoting the weight of the edge.
+Examples: (Should not use the examples to submit your code.
+These examples are for your understanding)
+Input:
+V = 4, E = 5
+0 1 1
+0 2 2
+1 2 2
+1 3 3
+2 3 4

+Output:
+6
+Explanation:
+The Spanning Tree resulting in a weight of 6 is shown above.